 The Ph.D. in Public Administration and Public Policy is a collaborative enterprise between the AUM Department of Political Science and Public Administration and the Auburn University Department of Political Science.
 Students take courses at both campuses and faculty members from each campus serve on a student's committee.
-The degree is designed for students interested in public administration, public policy, or political science and pursuing careers in academics, advocacy, consulting, government, policy analysis, or research.
+The degree is designed for students interested in public administration, public policy, or political science and careers in academics, advocacy, consulting, government, policy analysis, or research.

 The curriculum includes five required core courses (Seminar in Public Administration, Seminar in Public Policy, Research Design, Quantitative Methods, and Qualitative Methods).
-Students also take three public administration track courses or three public policy track courses.
-In addition to the core and track courses, students take five electives to develop a concentration or area of specialization in either the policy or public administration fields.
-The specialization is developed in coordination with the student's primary advisor and committee, which must comprise at least one member from the AUM Political Science and Public Administration Department and one from the Auburn Political Science Department.
+Students also take electives to develop a concentration or area of specialization.
 Upon completion of all course work students are eligible to take the comprehensives.
 An oral defense of a dissertation prospectus follows the comprehensives.
-Successful completion of those steps enables the student to be admitted to doctoral candidacy.
+Successful completion of those steps enables the student to be admitted to doctoral candidacy and thus begin work on the dissertation.
+A student's dissertation committee must comprise no less than four members including at least one faculty member from the AUM Political Science and Public Administration Department and one from the Auburn Political Science Department.
+In addition, per Auburn University's Graduate School rules, there will be one outside reader representing the Graduate School.

 Courses for the doctoral degree are offered on both campuses and students should consult the websites of both universities for the most up-to-date course listings.
 A note on course numbers: 8000 numbers refer to Auburn University doctoral courses, 7000 numbers refer to Auburn University at Montgomery doctoral courses.
-Master's level courses may be taken as electives with the approval of the student's advisor so long as there are not Ph.D.-level corollaries.
+Master's level courses may be taken as electives with the approval of the Ph.D.
+Director so long as there are not Ph.D.-level corollaries.

 Courses in the Ph.D.
-Program of Study (PUAD) The following Ph.D. core courses are offered at AUM.
+Program of Study (PUAD)

+The following Ph.D. core courses are offered at AUM.

 7000.
 Seminar in Public Administration (3).
-Pr., PUAD 6010, doctoral standing.
 A critical survey of U.S. scholarship in public administration.

 7020.
 Seminar in Public Policy (3).
-Pr., PUAD 6070, doctoral standing.
 Advanced study of the nature of policy development and implementation.